Elta305/Elta305/README.md

 - 👋 Hi, I’m @Elta305
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning Python in high school.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I’m creating a social network with 2 classmates for a class project.
+- 🖥️ I'm coding a discord bot for my private server.
+- 📫 I can't be reached for now.

 <!---
 Elta305/Elta305 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.